odetoyama/RapidSphinx/README.md

 ```

 ## Update Language Model / Grammar
-You can update the vocabulary with language model or JSGF Grammar on the fly:
+You can update the vocabulary with language model or JSGF Grammar on the fly.
+Make sure to remove the punctuation before update vocabulary/grammar.
 ```java
 // Update vocabulary with language model from single string rapidSphinx.updateVocabulary("YOUR TEXT HERE!",